 If you are simply trying to hide the radiator with furniture because you do not like the look of it, it is far more beneficial to simply change the radiator.

-Modern radiators come in all sorts of designs that are will be suitable for your decor, so you could just choose the one you like and away you go.
+Modern radiators come in all sorts of designs that will be suitable for your decor, so you can just choose the one you like and away you go.

 How Much Space Do I Need Between a Radiator and Sofa?